FAQ

 Pool in Gellert Spa Bath

 What are the opening hours during National and other Holidays?
-The opening hours of the Baths of Budapest are not affected on public holidays in Hungary, all the main thermal baths will be open as on Sundays.
+The opening hours of the Baths of Budapest are a little bit affected on public holidays in Hungary, all the main thermal baths will be open as on Sundays.
 Please note that weekend tickets are needed on these days.
 Christmas opening times can be varied at the different Baths, please check them before your visit.
+Most baths close early afternoon on Dec 24 and open a bit later on Jan 1.

 What is used to keep the pools clean?